biancamistretta/LogoGenerator/README.md

 # Logo Generator

 ## Description
-Use your terminal to create a readme
+Use your terminal to create a logo

 ## Table of Contents
 1. [Installation](#installation)